HanKruiger/hankruiger.com/content/posts/2022-10-06_an_unexpected_encounter_with_python_class_attributes.md

 I *thought* this statement made sure that every new `Person`'s `hobbies` attribute was set to a new empty list.[^1]

 However, it actually sets the *class attribute* `Person.hobbies` to an empty list.
-The statement is only evaluated *once*, namely when the class is first evaluated, and no new hobby lists are made when new ‘Person’ instances are made.
+The statement is only evaluated *once*, namely when the class is first evaluated, and no new hobby lists are made when new `Person` instances are made.

 ## Resolving Hobbies